Top 5 Tips To Avoid Airport Check-In Stress

 If you prefer to drive yourself to the airport and leave your car at the long term parking, you can pre purchase vouchers online.
 This can reduce the cost of parking significantly and ensure parking on the day.2.
 Arrive early to the airport.

-As flights increase so do the number of passengers travelling.
+A mask must be worn to enter the airport, at all times for travellers and non travellers.
+As flights increase so do the number of passengers.
 Check-in may take more time than you anticipated as there are more people travelling than you may realise.
-Allow for check-in delays and bag drop faults that may occur when the airport is busy.
-Additionally security screening queues can slow the process of getting to the departure gates so allow time for that too.
+Allow for check-in and bag drop delays that may occur when the airport is busy.
+Additionally security screening queues can slow the process of getting to the departure gates so also allow time to be processed through security.

 Confirm checkin and bag drop deadlines with your chosen airline before arriving at the airport.
 If you miss the airline deadline for check-in and bag drop you miss your flight and need to arrange alternate flights.
 Domestic travel check in and bag drop typically closes 30 minutes prior to your departure time while International is typically one hour prior.
-Missing check in and bag drop cut off times is a very common occurrence and one that inconveniences you and alters your travel plans.3.
+Missing check in and bag drop cut off times is a very common occurrence and one that inconveniences you and alters your travel plans and can cause an added expense if needing to book alternate flights.3.
 Carry your booking reference, e ticket, and ID with you.

-If you require assistance from the airline Customer Service Teams you will need to produce photo identification.
+If you require assistance from the airline customer service agents you will need to produce photo identification.
 A driver’s license for domestic travel or passport for international travel is required.
 Check in will not be processed and boarding passes are not handed to customers who cannot produce identification.

 4. Check luggage allowances before arriving at the airport

 Check the carry on and checked in luggage allowance of the airline you are travelling with before arriving at the airport.
 Each airline has its own allowances and these can differ also depending on whether you are travelling on a domestic or international flight.
 Domestic travel is typically by weight per piece, while international travel is total weight of all bags.
-Again check with your airline.
+Again check with the airline you are booked on.
+If you have booked different airlines for different sectors baggage allowances may differ.

 If you do need extra bag allowance it is advisable to pre purchase to avoid excess luggage fees at the airport.
 It is possible to save up to fifty percent on excess luggage by pre purchasing.
 If you do buy extra luggage allowance, take the receipt with you to the airport so if any issues do arise they can be easily resolved without delay or frustration.